varun442/Email-Automation-/README.md

 ```

 5. Prepare your data
-- Place your resume PDF in the root directory
+- Place your resume PDF in the data directory
-- Create recipients CSV using `create_recipients_csv.py`
+- Create recipients CSV using `createcsv.py`
 - CSV should have columns: Name, Email

 6. Run the system